 What is Resistance Grounding?

-In a 3 Phase, 4 wire system the neutral point is at zero potential when all phase currents are equal.
-However, the unbalance in the line currents causes the voltage to develop at the neutral point.
-If the neutral point is connected to the ground point, a large current flows.
+In a 3-phase, 4-wire system, the neutral point is at zero potential when all phase currents are equal.
+However, the imbalance in the line currents causes the voltage to develop at the neutral point.
+A large current flows if the neutral point is connected to the ground point.
 The large current is vulnerable to the electrical network and the electrical equipment.

 The following are the advantages of resistance grounding.